onefact/handbook.payless.health/pages/american-hospitals.md

 - How can I use this information to help my community?

-As a first step, consider the goals of [Healthy California](https://healthyca.org/), which is founded on the principles that healthcare is a human right, and that publicly financed guaranteed health care — care with a single standard for all residents of California — is critical to our state's social and economic well-being.
+As a first step, consider the goals of Healthy California, which is founded on the principles that healthcare is a human right, and that publicly financed guaranteed health care — care with a single standard for all residents of California — is critical to our state’s social and economic well-being.

 Next, check out this map:

 {% maps
    src="cms_hospital_info.html" /%}

-This map shows every hospital in each in California and the rest of the country as defined by the federal government using [this data](https://data.cms.gov/provider-data/dataset/xubh-q36u).
+This map shows every hospital in each in California and the rest of the country as defined by the federal government using this data: https://data.cms.gov/provider-data/dataset/xubh-q36u.

 The map includes metrics of hospital quality released by the federal government, so you can see the quality of care in your community and use these metrics to inform decision-making.